-Only the Committee Chairperson and its members are entitled to attend Committee meetings.
+The Committee Chairperson and its members attend Committee meetings.
 The Committee will decide if non-members should attend in relation to a specific meeting or agenda item.

 The Chief Executive Officer of the organisation will be responsible for providing the Committee with its information requirements.